Quảng Bình province: Culture and education

 The province is home to Quảng Bình University, a newly established university from the Normal College of Quảng Bình.
 This university has faculties of business administration, normal faculty and informatics faculty.

 There are several high schools and primary schools in counties.
 Inhabitants here regards education as family tradition and the most important means to make ends meet and to eliminate poverty.
 Quảng Bình province is the land of rich culture and famous people.
 There is an archaeological site of Bàu Tró, Phù Lưu ancient bronze drums in the time of Dong Son's culture.

 On 3 July 2007, an earthen pot of ancient coins weighing 20 kg was found buried at 500 cm underground in a paddy field and later sold for US$12.5 per kilo.
 This site is located in Tran Xa village, Ham Ninh commune, Quảng Ninh district.
 The coins were from the Tang dynasty period.
-Compared to other provinces in areas surrounding Hanoi and Hồ Chí Minh City and Đà Nẵng, Quảng Bình is the poorest province.
+Compared to other provinces in areas surrounding Hanoi and Ho Chi Minh City and Đà Nẵng, Quảng Bình is the poorest province.
 Therefore, more and more young and educated here find their ways to the big cities and more industrialized provinces.
 In each commune (xã, a rural subdivision of a district), there is a clinic and there is a hospital in every county, in Đồng Hới city, there are more.
 The Đồng Hới Hospital, which was donated by Cuba, was built in the 1980s.